 There are a number of advantages to a debt relief order, such as:

-- Legally releases you from your debt to creditors
+- It legally releases you from your debt to your creditors

-- A DRO typically lasts for 12 months, meaning the process is completed sooner than an IVA would be
+- The process lasts just 12 months and is completed sooner than an IVA

-- A DRO is a serious and legally binding undertaking
+- It’s a serious and legally binding undertaking

-- As with bankruptcy, a DRO may seriously affect your ability to obtain credit in the future
+- It may seriously affect your ability to obtain credit in the future

-- If your circumstances change while you are subject to a DRO, you may still have to repay your creditors.
+- If your circumstances change whilst you are subject to a debt relief order, you may still have to repay your creditors

 How much will I have to repay?